alexdean201/TestScoreGuide/scores/grade11ela.md

 The student nearly met the grade eleven standard for English language arts/literacy needed for likely success in future coursework.
 Please discuss with the student’s teacher(s) steps to help the student improve.

-Early Assessment Program (EAP) Status: Not yet demonstrating readiness for English college-level coursework

-Under the EAP—which is a collaboration of the California State University (CSU), participating California Community Colleges (CCCs), and the California Department of Education—the student’s California Assessment of Student Performance and Progress overall score indicates he or she is not yet demonstrating readiness for English college-level coursework.
-Review the information on the [CSU Success Web page](http://csusuccess.org/) to see what the student needs to do to enroll in a CSU or CCC.

 - [Sample Item: Reading]({{ site.baseurl }}/pdf/ELA_G11_Reading_Standard_Nearly_Met.pdf)

 </div>
 <div class="accordion" markdown="1">

-### Standard Not Met (Level 1): 2299-2492  {#desc-not-met}
+### Standard Not Met (Level 1): 2102–2492  {#desc-not-met}

 The student did not meet the grade eleven standard for English language arts/literacy and did not demonstrate readiness for future coursework.
 Please discuss with the student’s teacher(s) steps to help the student improve.

-Early Assessment Program (EAP) Status: Not demonstrating readiness for English college-level coursework.

-Under the EAP—which is a collaboration of the California State University (CSU), participating California Community Colleges (CCCs), and the California Department of Education—the student’s California Assessment of Student Performance and Progress overall score indicates he or she is not demonstrating readiness for English college-level coursework.
-Review the information on the [CSU Success Web page](http://csusuccess.org/) to see what the student needs to do to enroll in a CSU or CCC.

 </div>

 ## Student Achievement by Claim

 The student’s results are also reported out into the four claims (i.e., areas) that together make up English language arts/literacy: Reading, Writing, Listening, and Research/Inquiry.
-These four claims are based on [California’s academic standards](http://www.cde.ca.gov/be/st/ss/index.asp), which describe the knowledge and skills students are expected to learn in grade eleven.
+These four claims are based on [Idaho's Content Standards](http://sde.idaho.gov/academic/standards/), which describe the knowledge and skills students are expected to learn in grade eleven.

 If the student received a score of “No Score Available” for any claim, this means he or she did not complete enough items to receive a score in that area.